mobaguides/mobile-legends-api/readme.md

 ## Requirements

-This package requires >= PHP 7.1.
-Version below PHP 7.1 will never be supported.
+This package requires >= PHP 7.2.
+PHP 7.1 is supported in older versions of the package.

 ## Installation